dv-rastogi/Cache-Terminal/README.md

 <ins> Usage/ Code Functionality </ins>

-> Direct the program “DivyanshRastogi_2019464_FinalAssignment.java” into a suitable directory, and load your command prompt into the same directory and execute the program.
+> Direct the program “Main.java” into a suitable directory, and load your command prompt into the same directory and execute the program.

-`java DivyanshRastogi_2019464_FinalAssignment.java`
+`java Main.java`

 ---
 <h3> Commands </h3>